franklevel/unused-deps-analyzer/README.md

 ## Overview
 The Dependency Analyzer is an NPM package designed to analyze and manage unused dependencies in Node.js projects.

+**🚀 Motivation**

+In the fast-paced world of software development, maintaining a clean and efficient project can be challenging.
+Over time, dependencies accumulate, and unused or outdated packages 📦 can creep into your codebase, leading to unnecessary complexity, larger build sizes 📏, and potential security vulnerabilities 🔒.

+This project was created to empower developers 👨‍💻👩‍💻 by simplifying dependency management.
+It aims to streamline your Node.js projects by identifying unused packages, outdated dependencies, and potential redundancies.
+By keeping your dependencies lean and up-to-date, this tool not only enhances your project's performance ⚡ but also ensures better maintainability 🛠️, security 🛡️, and developer productivity.

+With this solution, developers can focus on building great software 🎯 while the tool takes care of keeping the dependency ecosystem healthy and optimized. 🚀

 ## Key Features
 - **Dependency Analysis**: Scans project files for used and unused dependencies, supporting both production and dev dependencies.
 - **Detailed Package Information**: Provides information such as version, size, and usage statistics.